handdl/btcnn/README.md

 The Batch Normalisation does not suit us in a similar way to any NN over sequence reason - objects in a batch may have representations responsible for completely different information at the same position.
 As a result, aggregation by objects in the batches will lead to the fact that we will mix, for example, statistics of tree roots of different heights (which, given the semantics of statistics, is _inappropriate_ - characteristic orders of magnitude of cardinalities grow with tree height).

-## Layer Normalisation (good)
-Aggregation is performed independently for each tree.
+**Layer Normalisation.** Aggregation is performed independently for each tree.

 ```python3
                 [1.0,1.0]
                  /     \